 I have a confession.
 My passion for interviewing doesn’t stem solely from a desire to inspire and uplift readers.
 Yep, I admit it.
-Sometimes I listen to other peoples’ stories, lessons, or advice partly because it helps develop my own goals and dreams.
-But what I strive for is a combination, the cross between the two – a moment where I leave the interview feeling motivated and can bet that readers will feel the same or at least learn something new.
-Today, I owe that special moment to Grace Duah, who plays the uninhibited character Shan, on Gossip Girl, streaming now on HBO Max.
+Sometimes, I listen to other peoples’ stories, lessons, or advice partly because it helps develop my own goals and dreams.
+But, what I strive for is a combination, the cross between the two – a moment where I leave the interview feeling motivated and can bet that readers will feel the same or at least learn something new.

 What was the first thing you wanted to be as a child?
 Was it a teacher, doctor, singer, or astronaut?
 No matter the response, most of us have changed our minds through the years.
-For Grace, her dream remained the same.
-But it wasn’t until later that her passion would be affirmed.
+For Duah, her dream remained the same.
+But, it wasn’t until later that her passion would be affirmed.

 Throughout her childhood, she was bullied for her deep complexion and curly hair.
 However, her escape was storytelling and performing.
 That’s what made her realize, it was more than just a hobby.
 "Around middle school is when I took that ownership back.
 Because when I was onstage no one could bother me.
 I felt safe."

 'It was really fun to play Shan,' who has an anxiety-free life, Duah admits.